lance-drake/ldrake_resume/docs/index.md

 - Managed a diverse team of more than 20 volunteers in the Philippines to motivate and train volunteers and strengthen work ethic.
 - Coordinated with local church membership and leaders to enhance volunteer efforts and outreach.
 - Inspired volunteers to think outside of the box.

 <!-- ### Footer

-Last updated: May 2013 -->
+Last updated: December 2020 -->